AmruthaSri852/AmruthaSri852/README.md

 <h2 align="center"> 🥳Follow me to know the most authentic version of me!</h2>

 <h2 align="left">✨My Personal Self:</h2>
 Radiate Positivity!🤩😄 Ready to tackle challenging problems 🐱‍👤and helping other fellow coders🤗.
-Active student coder👩‍💻 and seeking ideas to explore🚴‍♀️
+Active student coder👩‍💻 and seeking ideas to explore.🚴‍♀️

 <h2 align="left">🔮How I Work:</h2>
 My acumen self is divinely inspired with the ideology to edify myself especially diverse elements of a larger whole.
 Your perspicacious sense may take you to conundrum situations and many obfuscate people.
 Sometimes I am generally fatuous.
 Checklists are my despotic favorite ✅